ddsbook/blog/2014/drafts/firewall-busting-asn-lookups.md

 >Remember: you can use `?STRING` at the `R` console to lookup any routine that you might not be familiar with.

+As the Team CYMRU site itself says: *"The DNS daemon is designed for rapid reverse lookups, much in the same way as RBL lookups are done.
+DNS has the added advantage of being cacheable and based on UDP so there is much less overhead."* That means this could be a very robust way to perform these lookups, especially if you setup a [wicked](http://www.thekelleys.org.uk/dnsmasq/doc.html)-[cool](http://unbound.net/) DNS caching server.

 This function relies on the [dig](http://www.madboa.com/geek/dig/) command.
 Readers who are running Windows might need to [install](http://www.madboa.com/geek/dig/) `dig` before using this function.

 Stay tuned for Part 2!